 What it looks like

-Below is what the QBO integration looks like on Ramp after you set it up.
-We will attempt to find the vendor for you by matching the vendor name on Ramp to the vendor names you have on QB so you don’t have to.
+Below is what the QuickBooks Online integration looks like on Ramp after you set it up.
+We will attempt to find the vendor for you by matching the vendor name on Ramp to the vendor names you have on QuickBooks so you don’t have to.
 For more information on settings, rules, and other automations that Ramp offers, please reference this article.

-- Click on the Accounting tab at the top of your Ramp Dashboard
+- Click on the Accounting tab on your Ramp Dashboard

 - Click on the QuickBooks Online option